October 6, 2025

 1. Establish AP performance benchmarks

 Define benchmarks to measure AP efficiency and pinpoint areas for improvement.
-Key benchmarks to focus on include average invoice processing time, cost per invoice, and the percentage of invoices processed that we mentioned earlier.
+Key benchmarks to focus on include average invoice processing time, cost per invoice, and the percentage of invoices processed, as mentioned earlier.
 Industry standards and historical data can help you set realistic targets.

 Ensuring your team is well-trained in AP best practices will also improve accuracy and consistency in meeting these benchmarks.